Towards Generalized Certified Robustness with Multi-Norm Training: Experiment

 \section{Experiment}

-In this section, we present and discuss the results of union robustness, geometric robustness, and ablation studies on hyper-parameters for MNIST, CIFAR-10, and TinyImagenet experiments.
+In this section, we present and discuss the results of union, geometric, and patch robustness, as well as ablation studies on hyper-parameters for MNIST, CIFAR-10, and TinyImagenet experiments.
 Other ablation studies, visualizations, and algorithms of \textbf{CURE} can be found in Appendix~\ref{other-ablation} and~\ref{algorithms}.

 \textbf{Experimental Setup.}~ For datasets, we use MNIST~\citep{lecun2010mnist} and CIFAR-10~\citep{krizhevsky2009learning} which both include $60$K images with $50$K and $10$K images for training and testing, as well as TinyImageNet~\citep{Le2015TinyIV} which consists of 200 object classes with 500 training images, 50 validation images, and 50 test images per class.
-We compare the following methods: 1. $l_\infty$: SOTA $l_\infty$ certified defense SABR~\citep{muller2022certified}, 2. $l_2$: our proposed $l_2$ certified defense, 3. \textbf{CURE-Joint}: take a weighted sum of $l_2, l_\infty$ IBP losses.
+We compare the following methods: 1. $l_\infty$: $l_\infty$ certified defense SABR~\citep{muller2022certified}, 2. $l_2$: $l_2$ certified defense based on SABR, 3. \textbf{CURE-Joint}: take a weighted sum of $l_2, l_\infty$ IBP losses.
 4. \textbf{CURE-Max}: take the worst of $l_2, l_\infty$ IBP losses.
 5. \textbf{CURE-Random}: randomly partitions the samples into two blocks, then applies the Joint loss with equal weights.
 6. \textbf{CURE-Scratch}: training from scratch with bound alignment and gradient projection techniques.
 7. \textbf{CURE-Finetune}: robust fine-tuning with the bound alignment technique using $l_\infty$ pre-trained models.
-We use a 7-layer convolutional architecture CNN7 similar to prior work~\citep{muller2022certified} for models.
-In Table~\ref{table:compare-l2}, we compare our proposed $l_2$ defense with~\citet{hu2023recipe}, where we show our method outperforms the SOTA $l_2$ deterministic certified defense on CIFAR-10.
-We choose similar hyperparameters and training setup as~\citet{muller2022certified} for $l_\infty$ certified training.
-We select $\alpha=0.5$, $l_2$ subselection ratio $\lambda_2 = 1e^{-5}$, $\beta=0.8$, and $\eta=2.0$ according to our ablation study results in Section~\ref{ablation-study} and Appendix~\ref{other-ablation}.
-For robust fine-tuning, we finetune $20\%$ of the original epochs from scratch.
-More implementation details are in Appendix~\ref{other-imp}.
+We use a 7-layer convolutional architecture CNN7, a standard architecture~\citep{muller2022certified} for certified training.
+In Table~\ref{table:compare-l2}, we compare our proposed $l_2$ defense with~\cite{hu2023recipe}, where we show our method outperforms the SOTA $l_2$ deterministic certified defense on CIFAR-10.
+We choose similar hyperparameters and training setup as~\cite{muller2022certified} for $l_\infty$ certified training.
+We select $\alpha=0.5$, $l_2$ subselection ratio $\lambda_2 = 1e^{-5}$, $\beta=0.5$, and $\eta=2.0$ according to our ablation study results in Section~\ref{ablation-study} and Appendix~\ref{other-ablation}.
+For certified fine-tuning, we finetune $20\%$ of the epochs of CURE-Scratch and are only performed on $l_\infty$ models as they generally have higher robust errors.
+Full implementation details are in Appendix~\ref{other-imp}.